-Whether your garden is a large country plot or a group of containers on a city balcony, plant easy-to-grow flowers that looks lovely to your fall container display.
+Whether your garden is a large country plot or a group of containers on a city balcony, plant easy-to-grow flowers that looks lovely to your fall window boxes, containers, and flower pots.

-And it will do it with tips on how to grow fall containers plants, make best use of them and great pictures as well.
+And I’ll do it with tips on how to grow fall containers plants, make best use of them and great pictures as well.

-And now, let’s get to know them one by one…
+Now, let’s delve into discovering them one by one…

-15 Spectacular Fall Flowers For Pots & Containers
+15 Spectacular Fall Flowers For Pots and Containers

 1. Dahlias (Dahlia spp.)